 Get the required insurance

-You will need to get both general liability and also auto rental equipment insurance.
+You will need to get both general liability insurance for contractors and also auto rental equipment insurance.
 Both these insurance policies will help to protect you, your business and employees against things like personal injury and you’re protected against damages.
 You may also want to get worker compensation insurance for all permanent employees.
 This is mainly because many contractors and or clients may not want to work for you or hire you unless you are insured.

 You should start by finding a business insurance agent who will then advise and provide you with a good insurance package based on what you need.
 Whatever insurance policy you come up with it is very important that you have a safety program in place that safeguards your employees from personal injury and damage to the property they are working on in the event of an accident.